An official website of the United States government

 Reasons for Using MPI

-- Standardization - MPI is the only message passing library that can be considered a standard.
+• Standardization - MPI is the only message passing library that can be considered “standard” for HPC.
 It is supported on virtually all HPC platforms.
-Practically, it has replaced all previous message passing libraries.

-- Portability - There is little or no need to modify your source code when you port your application to a different platform that supports (and is compliant with) the MPI standard.
+• Portability - There should be little or no need to modify your source code when you port your application to a different platform that supports (and is compliant with) the MPI standard.

-- Performance Opportunities - Vendor implementations should be able to exploit native hardware features to optimize performance.
-Any implementation is free to develop optimized algorithms.
+• Performance Opportunities - Vendor implementations should be able to exploit native hardware features to optimize performance for venodr-specific hardware, such as interconnects, RMA, etc. Any implementation is free to develop optimized algorithms.

-- Functionality - There are over 430 routines defined in MPI-3, which includes the majority of those in MPI-2 and MPI-1.
+• Functionality - There are over 430 routines defined in MPI-4.

 History and Evolution: (for those interested)